clia7/Data_Analytics_Journey/01_Titanic_Case_Study/README.md

 # 🚢 Titanic - Machine Learning from Disaster

-An end-to-end Machine Learning pipeline to predict passenger survival on the Titanic using different classification algorithms.
-This project is part of my monthly data analysis showcase and serves as a benchmark for building robust ML workflows.
+This is my first full end-to-end machine learning project.
+I created this project as part of my monthly learning routine.

 ---